35 Public Square | PO Box 456 | Nelsonville, Ohio 45764 | Office: 740-753-5359

 The Zahn’s Corner Industrial Park is a pre-designated Foreign Trade Zone site within the service area of Rickenbacker’s FTZ #138, which has been approved for Alternative Site Framework (ASF).
 ASF allows a FTZ designation to be obtained in less than 30 days.

-- Nearest Port: 29 to McGoveny River Terminal
+- Nearest Port: 29 miles to McGoveny River Terminal

-- Airport: 75 to John Glenn International Airport
+- Airport: 75 miles to John Glenn International Airport

 - Gas: Yes, Pike Natural Gas